himiddo/Fishdle.io-main/README.md

 # Fishdle.io

-A desktop-themed **idle fishing game** built solo in Unity 6.
-Cast into the ocean to catch fish, sell them into a fluctuating market, reinvest in an automated fishing fleet, and prestige for permanent multipliers — all wrapped in a retro pixel/desktop-OS aesthetic where each menu opens as its own "window."
+A desktop-themed idle fishing game built in Unity.
+Cast into the ocean to catch fish, sell them into a market that changes over time, invest in an automated fishing fleet, and prestige for permanent multipliers — all wrapped in a retro pixel/desktop-OS aesthetic.

 ## Gameplay